 As we poked in an out of side street of unique shops, we were told some of the tiniest spaces were former horse stalls for guests of the historic inn next door.
 Some of these posh retailers were in tiny spaces, hardly 40 square feet!

 We found plenty of restaurants in Stockbridge to choose from and opted to eat a late lunch at The Red Lion Inn after visiting The Norman Rockwell Museum.
 We’d worked up an appetite and The Red Lion did not disappoint–we were so impressed!

 10. Note Cultural Attractions in The Berkshires

-In addition to the Norman Rockwell Museum, The Berkshires is known for several other cultural attractions, including The Clark Museum, Tanglewood Music Center, and the Berkshire Museum.
+Finally, The Berkshires is known for several other cultural attractions beyond the Norman Rockwell Museum.
+You may want to add The Clark Museum, Tanglewood Music Center, and the Berkshire Museum to your itinerary.

 Western Massachusetts is an ideal destination for outdoor enthusiasts year round.
 Whether on scenic hikes, fall leaf peeping, skiing Jiminy Peak, or climbing Mount Greylock (the highest point in Massachusetts!), you’ll find beautiful vistas everywhere.

 Plan Your Visit to the Norman Rockwell Museum